FergusSteel/CountingWithConvNets/papers.md

 * This paper surveyed over 220 works to study crwowd counting models, mainly density-map estimation methods.

+## Class Agnostic Counting Literature !!!

+The majority of the class-agnostic counting networks contain three components:
+1. A feature extractor
+2. A Spatial-Similiarty Module
+3. A regression head

+Typically they use exemplar (example patches of the thing(s) to be counted) and create a similiarity map between the exemplar and the input image.

-## Accurate few-shot object counting Hough matching feature enhancement
+### Accurate few-shot object counting Hough matching feature enhancement

 * Well learned model for class-specific object counting only handles certain category covered in training.
 * Proposes Few-shot object counting (FSC) that inspired by human abvility to quickly generalise new concepts